Monday, November 10, 2025

 "I don't think I want to learn," Jun finally confessed.
 "I would have learned a lot by now if-"

 She clasped his hand over his fist on the table.
 "You just don't have the confidence, that's all."
 Rennie looked him in the eye with hope.
-"Do you know how much I always waited to hear from you."
+"Do you know how much I always waited to hear from you?"
 She sighed.
 "I feel I've known you for a long time.
 I know you're smart.
 I know you can do anything, if you put your mind to it."

 Jun sighed.
 If only he could put his mind to it.

-No comments:
+12 comments:

 Hi, I love notes.
 Thanks for dropping by.